Contact: Chad Wright - program coordinator, 816.604.4810

 Saving lives - that's the work of emergency medical technicians (EMT).
 They stabilize trauma victims and medically ill patients, provide life support and assure safe transportation to a medical facility.
-An EMT-paramedic is a person with more training who can provide advanced cardiac and trauma life support.
+An EMT-paramedic requires additional education and can provide higher level patient care.
+For example; advanced cardiac and trauma life support.

 Mission-to prepare competent entry-level Emergency Medical Technician-Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, with or without exit points at the Emergency Medical Technician-Basic level.

 Characteristics of a successful emergency medical service professional include but are not limited to; take and follow direction under stressful emergency situations, multitask with attention to detail and organization, work collaboratively as part of a team, stable temperament, responsible and caring.

 Manual dexterity, physical stamina & endurance, ability to carry 125+ pounds, move and think quickly.